tylertian123/nffu/README.md

 If you're at BCI you can ask either of the authors and we'll send you a link to our hosted instance, but if you either don't trust us or otherwise need your own instance, follow the instructions in the [deployment guide](docs/deployment.md) to get one running.

+## Licensing

+NFFU is licensed under the GNU AGPL 3.0.

+Copyright (c) 2020 Matthew Mirvish and Tyler Tian.